pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter K
+1. select letter M
 2. select word temp
-3. select fourth letter K
+3. select fourth letter M
-4. select fourth word graph
+4. select 42ª word a
-5. select from symbol g to symbol g
+5. select from letter M to g
-6. select from symbol g to 42ª letter g
+6. select from symbol g to last symbol K
-7. select from 42ª letter K to M
+7. select from fourth letter M to letter M
-8. select from 1ª symbol g to fourth symbol M
+8. select from last letter g to first letter g
-9. select from line 42 to line 42
+9. select from line 1 to line 42
-10. select from line number 1 to line 1
+10. select from line number 42 to line 42
 11. select word [multi_word_token]
-12. select last word [multi_word_token]
+12. select first word [multi_word_token]

 **Português**